jbillmann/GarageServer.IO/README.md

 **_Returns:_ array**

 `id` **string**
+Id of the entity.
 `state` **object literal**
+Current state of the entity.
 `stateHistory` **array of object literals**
+List of all previous states up to `options.maxHistorySecondBuffer`.
 #### updatePlayerState
 ---
 ```js
 GarageServerIO.updatePlayerState(id, state)
 ```
 `id` **string**
+Id of the player whose state should be updated.
 `state` **object literal**
+New state of the entity containing all of the properties pertaining to a player for your game - x, y, z, time, etc., whatever you want to add to it.
 #### updateEntityState
 ---
 ```js
 GarageServerIO.updateEntityState(id, state)
 ```
 `id` **string**
+Id of the entity whose state should be updated.
 `state` **object literal**
+New state of the entity containing all of the properties pertaining to an entity for your game - x, y, z, time, etc., whatever you want to add to it.
 #### addEntity
 ---
 ```js
 GarageServerIO.addEntity(id)
 ```
 `id` **string**
+Id of the entity to be added.
 #### removeEntity
 ---
 ```js
 GarageServerIO.removeEntity(id)
 ```
 `id` **string**
+Id of the entity to be removed.
 #### sendPlayerEvent
 ---
 ```js
 GarageServerIO.sendPlayerEvent(id, data)
 ```
+Allows server to broadcast events to a specific player.
 `id` **string**
+Id of the player to receive event.
 `data` **object literal**
+Object containing all properties pertaining to the custom event.
 #### sendPlayersEvent
 ---
 ```js
 GarageServerIO.sendPlayersEvent(data)
 ```
+Allows server to broadcast events to a all players.
 `data` **object literal**
+Object containing all properties pertaining to the custom event.

 ## License